AdobeDocs/experience-manager-cloud-service.en/help/assets/add-delete-assets-view.md

 *Figure: Filter the assets that you attempted to upload based on their upload status or upload progress.*

-Immediately after the assets are uploaded, [!DNL Assets View] processes the assets to generate thumbnail and process metadata.
+Immediately after the assets are uploaded, [!DNL Assets view] processes the assets to generate thumbnail and process metadata.
 For many assets, the processing takes some time.
 If do not see a thumbnail and see a processing message on the placeholder thumbnail, check the folder again after a few minutes.
-During processing, amongst other things, [!DNL Assets View] generates the renditions, adds smart tags, and indexes the asset details for search.
+During processing, amongst other things, [!DNL Assets view] generates the renditions, adds smart tags, and indexes the asset details for search.

 ![Assets are processes upon upload and the tile displays processing](assets/upload-processing.png)